freedomai-lab/freedomai-lab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Welcome to HKU NLP group!
-We are a group of researchers working on natural language processing in the <a href="https://www.cs.hku.hk/">Department of Computer Science</a> at the <a href="https://www.hku.hk/">University of Hong Kong</a>.
+subtitle: Welcome to CUHKSZ NLP group!
+We are a group of researchers working on natural language processing in the <a href="https://sds.cuhk.edu.cn/">School of Data Science</a> at the <a href="https://cuhk.edu.cn/zh-hans">The Chinese University of HongKong, Shenzhen  </a> and <a href="https://www.sribd.cn/"> SRIBD </a>.
 logo: group_name.png
-research: wordcloud.png
+research: picture.png

 profile:
   align: left #right
   image: group_photo_2022.jpeg
   image_cicular: false # crops the image to make it circular
-  image_caption: Group members in Hong Kong as of September 12, 2022 @ Tai Long Wan
+  image_caption: Lab members in Shen Zhen as of 2023